 Should your baby require special attention, our board-certified neonatologists offer expert care 24/7 and will work with your obstetrician and pediatrician to ensure regular progress updates every step of the way.

-If your child requires a hospital stay, our Pediatric Unit offers exceptional care and family-centered services—along with a soothing, home-like atmosphere to ensure the speedy recovery of your child and the comfort of the whole family.
+If your child requires a hospital stay, our Pediatric Center offers exceptional care and family-centered services—along with a soothing, home-like atmosphere to ensure the speedy recovery of your child and the comfort of the whole family.

 CentraState has earned three-time Magnet designation for nursing excellence by the American Nurses Credentialing Center.
 Our nurses are three-time Magnet designated for nursing excellence and are certified in cardiopulmonary resuscitation (CPR) and pediatric advanced life support (PALS).
 Whether your child is a newborn or young adult, our experienced pediatric nursing staff offer the most thorough care possible.